 "No designer should design a space without building in flexibility for the future because the only constant right now is change."
-Mark Partridge Designer, Orangebox U.K. Workspaces that remove barriers and bring people together.
-Smartworking[TM] solutions respond to ever-evolving workplace needs so you can work wherever you want and however you choose.
+Mark Partridge Designer, Orangebox Workspaces that remove barriers and bring people together.
+SmartworkingTM solutions respond to everevolving workplace needs so you can work wherever you want and however you choose.
+Danish iconic design that is a combination of simplicity, aesthetics and functionality brought to life through skillful work with the highest quality materials.